cockroachdb/docs/start-a-local-cluster.md

 5. [Run some queries](/basic-sql-commands.html).

-6. Check out the Admin UI by pointing your browser to `<your local host>:26257`.
+6. Check out the Admin UI by pointing your browser to `https://<your local host>:26257`.
 You can find your local host by running `hostname` in your shell.
+Note that your browser will consider the cockroach-created certificate invalid, so you'll need to click through a warning message to get the UI.

 ## What's Next?
 Learn more about [CockroachDB SQL](/basic-sql-commands.html) and start [building a test app](/build-a-test-app.html).